 The auditor will be appointed by the General Meeting.

 The Board has appointed an Audit Committee as a sub-committee of the Board, which will meet with the auditor regularly.
 The objective of the committee is to focus on internal control, independence of the auditor, risk management and the Company’s financial standing.

-The auditors will send a complete Management Letter/Report to the Board – which is a summary report with comments from the auditors including suggestions of any improvements if needed.
-The auditor participates in meetings of the Board of Directors that deal with the annual accounts, where the auditor reviews any material changes in the Company’s accounting principles, comments on any material estimated accounting figures and reports all material matters on which there has been disagreement between the auditor and the executive management of the Company.
+The auditors will send a complete Management Letter/Report to the Board – which is a summary report of risks faced by the business.
+The auditor participates in meetings of the Board that deal with the annual accounts, where the auditor reviews any material changes in the Company’s accounting principles, comments on any material estimated accounting figures and reports all material matters on which there has been disagreement between the auditor and the executive management of the Company.

 In view of the auditor’s independence of the Company’s executive management, the auditor is also present in at least one Board meeting each year at which neither the CEO nor other members of the executive management are present.